Public prosecutor appeals against Lehmann verdict

 The chainsaw trial against Jens Lehmann is likely to enter a new round: one week after the verdict against the former national soccer goalkeeper, the public prosecutor's office has lodged an appeal against it.
-Andrea Grape, spokeswoman for the Munich II public prosecutor's office, told the German Press Agency.
+Andrea Grape, spokeswoman for the Munich II public prosecutor's office, told the German Press Agency on Friday.

 Lehmann had been sentenced by the Starnberg district court to a fine of 210 daily rates of 2,000 euros each for damage to property, insulting police officers and attempted fraud.
 He is therefore ordered to pay a total of 420,000 euros.